abhaysaraswat/SAPDO/README.md

 ### 📊 Dataset Management
 - **Upload CSV Files**: Easily upload CSV files that are automatically converted to database tables
+- **Wide CSV Support**: Process CSV files with thousands of columns using DuckDB and Parquet
 - **Dataset Organization**: Browse, search, and manage your datasets
 - **Metadata Tracking**: Track dataset information including number of datapoints and descriptions